 2. How are the children's tickets to the Alhambra?

-Get tickets at the box office
+How to buy tickets at the ticket office

-This kind of tours are adapted to families and the guides are very nice with the kids so a guided tour of the Alhambra is a fantastic idea if you want to make a different plan with your family and at the same time know in detail this monument.
+This kind of tours are adapted to families and the guides are very friendly with the kids so a guided tour of the Alhambra is a fantastic idea if you want to make a different plan with your family and at the same time know in detail this monument.

-3. Immerse them in the history of the monument.
+3. Immerse them in the history of the monument

 For example, you can introduce them to its history by telling them when it was built, who lived in this place, what life was like here, etc.